alex/what-happens-when/README.rst

 The graphical API of the window  that receives the character prints the appropriate font symbol in the appropriate focused field.

+Also, keypresses generates a keycode using the Xorg which then translates the keycodes into symbols or actions.
+With this in place, web server can then interpret the key symbols to process the user's input data.
 Parse URL
 ---------